 When you click on the dropdown menu you will see an option with the text +Add Property.
 After clicking add property you will see a popup as seen below.

 Then add the URL of your site you are doing the blacklist removal for.
 Add the site and click continue.
 Now Google will start to verify your site and then asks for you to verify ownership.

 You can verify ownership of a site by uploading a special HTML file to your site.
 This will be seen as a popup after you have clicked verify.
-The file is usually put to the main folder where your website's index.php is.
+The file is usually put in the main folder where your website’s index.php is.